ykim18mica/mica-gd220/_posts/110-6-2-p1-template-walkthrough.md

+## Nesting divs
+For a complex layout, you may nest `div` within another `div`.
+The containing or parent `div` should not have the height.
+So do not use the classes like `.full`, `.half` or `.quarter`.
+The height will be determined by the children elements.

 ## Add Your Own Styles
 Now, come back to `index.html`, and write your own codes.
 Feel free to use the classes provided in `style.css` and write your own CSS rules as well.